Summer Courses

 AP Chemistry

-- Mr. Mark Kernion
+- Mark Kernion

-Registration: $850
+Tuition: $850

 This A.P.
 Chemistry course is designed to be the equivalent of the general chemistry courses usually taken during a student’s first year in college and focuses on the big ideas and important scientific practices in chemistry.
 As such, the student should attain a depth of understanding concerning fundamental chemical concepts and a reasonable competence in solving chemical problems with which they could be associated.
 Additionally, this course will help develop the student’s scientific skills as a substantial portion of the course (25%) is spent on hands-on laboratory work using the instructor's-designed homeschooler AP Chemistry lab kit and manual.